<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Palermo - Walking Tour

 Palermo is the cultural center of Sicily and is known for its architecture, which has been listed as a UNESCO World Heritage site.
 This morning we’ve planned a “street food” tour through the Capo Market and the Vucciria Market.
 It doesn’t get more authentic than that!
 Besides giving an insight into the Sicilian cuisine, our guide provides historical information on the monuments and churches along the walk and shares with us the most intimate secrets of local habits.
 We will also go through our shopping list for our dinner.
-After some free time in the lively city center we’ll take a short walk to dinner – a private event- where our chef Dario is in charge of transforming the best ingredients and the freshest catch.
+After some free time in the lively city center we’ll take a short walk to dinner – a private event- where our chef is in charge of transforming the best ingredients and the freshest catch.
 Welcome to Sicily!

 [fa icon="plus"] Day 2

-Corleone - 20 or 40 mls - Hilly
+Palermo - Corleone - 23 or 27 mls - Hilly

 Today we start our journey leaving Palermo and traveling into an unexpected, rural Sicily.
 Orange and olive trees are abundant in the fertile valleys as we transfer to Corleone.
 If you’ve read The Godfather by Mario Puzo or seen the blockbuster film of the same name by Francis Ford Coppola, you’ve heard of Corleone.
 The young Vito Corleone flees to the New World to become the respected man of honor that the Italian immigrants called Padrino (Godfather).
 After the movie, Sicily became synonymous with the Mafia and omerta, the code of silence.
-Rolling, secondary roads take us to our accommodation near Sambuca di Sicilia in the middle of the Sicilian countryside, an area characterized by cultivated fields and Mediterranean scrub, and forest as we gain elevation.
-We are now in the Sicilian central mountain region.
-Abbazia Santa Maria del Bosco is a unique place.
-A visit of the premises will precede dinner.

 [fa icon="plus"] Day 3